 Were Angels Created ?

 What about the subject of angels, who are also spirits.
-Hebrews chapter 1, and verse 14, asks the rhetorical question; “Are they not ALL, ministering spirits, sent out to render service, for the sake of those who will inherit salvation?”
+Hebrews chapter 1, and verse 14, asks this rhetorical question, speaking of angels; “Are they not ALL, ministering spirits, sent out to render service, for the sake of those who will inherit salvation?”

-The bible seems to suggest that there may be an innumerable number of angels, at least innumerable for us to count.
+The bible seems to suggest that there may be an innumerable number of angels, at least innumerable for a human to count.
 Jesus said in Mathew 26, verse 53; “Or do you think that I cannot appeal to My Father, and he will at once, put at My disposal more than 12 legions of angels?”
 A Roman legion was about 6,ooo men.
 So that would be about 72,000 angels, at once, given to Jesus.
 How many legions of angels exist?
 A thousand, ten thousand, a hundred thousand?
 Maybe an endless amount of angels exist.
+We don’t know.

 But where did they come from?
 Well, God DOES tell us where they came from.
 The bible tells us that God created the angels.